rmsk2/f256_snake/README.md

 # A bit of technical info

-`f256_snake` runs in 40x30 characters text mode and uses a modified font to draw on the screen.
+`f256_snake` runs in 40x30 characters text mode on top of an 8x8 tiles layer to draw the playing field.
+In theory each tile can show pixels in 256 colours.
+Unfortunately the current tile set is not that detailed: Each tile only makes use two colours.
+But I will try to improve this aspect of the game.
-In retrospect an esthetically more pleasing result could have been achieved using 8x8 tiles (in 256 colours) instead of characters with only two colours without being much more difficult to program.
-On the other hand I am not an artist and who knows maybe the end result would not have been that better `;-)`.
-You have to switch your machine off and on again if you want to get rid of the modified font `f256_snake` uses.
+As `f256_snake` also uses some modified characters you have to switch your machine off and on again if you want to get rid of the modified font.

 # Building and modifying the game